josenino95/web-scraping-python/episodes/introduction.md

 ## HTML quick overview

-All websites have Hypertext Markup Language (HTML) behind them.
+All websites have a Hypertext Markup Language (HTML) document behind them.
 The following text is HTML for a very simple website, with only three sentences.
 If you read it, can you imagine how that website looks?

 ```html
 <!DOCTYPE html>